Skip to content

 Share

-The platform you knew as Hybris still exists inside Commerce Cloud — the type system, the extension mechanism, the Spring framework.
+The platform you knew as Hybris is still in there.
+The type system, the extension mechanism, the Spring framework.
 What changed is how it’s deployed, how it’s updated, and how the storefront works.
-Understanding the evolution helps you make better decisions about migration and customisation.
+Prima vista, it looks like a completely different product.
+It’s not.
+The core is the same.
+The wrapper around it is different.

 This guide traces the journey from standalone Hybris to today’s Commerce Cloud and explains what each change means in practice.